Death Wish (Star Trek: Voyager): Plot

 Quinn's argument involves a representation of the Q Continuum, which appears as a road stretching around the entire planet with one rest stop, a country gas station and store, and some bored Q standing around.
 Quinn describes immortality as dull, explaining that it is only possible to experience the universe so many times before it gets boring.
 Q tries to dismiss it and makes a poor attempt to show that the other members of the continuum are happy, but Quinn sees through it and confesses, to Q's surprise, that it was Q's earlier unrestrained behavior in an attempt to make his life fun (which led to the events in "Deja Q") that was the motivation for his own actions.
 He makes an impassioned speech comparing his eternal boredom to suffering from a terminal biological disease for which suicide is the only humane release, and that being forced to live for eternity against his will "cheapens and denigrates" his life, and indeed all life.
 Janeway is clearly moved by this and agrees to grant him asylum.
 Keeping his part of the bargain begrudgingly, Q makes him human.
 At this point, Quinn chooses his name.

 While trying to decide where to assign Quinn so that he will not use his knowledge to evolve humanity overnight, Janeway and Chakotay receive a message from the Doctor that Quinn is dying after ingesting a rare poison, Nogatch hemlock.
-After they realize that the Doctor did not keep any of the poison on hand, and that the computer would not replicate it due to its harmful nature, Q then appears and admits that he was the one who gave Quinn the poison: he's taking up Quinn's rebellion against the staid order of the Q ("By demanding to end his life, he taught me a little something about my own.
+After the Doctor states that he does not keep any of the poison on hand, and that the computer would not replicate it due to its harmful nature, Q then appears and admits that he was the one who gave Quinn the poison: he's taking up Quinn's rebellion against the staid order of the Q ("By demanding to end his life, he taught me a little something about my own.
 He was right when he said the Continuum scared me back in line.
 I didn't have his courage or his convictions.
 He called me irrepressible.
 This was a man who was truly irrepressible.
 I only hope I make a worthy student.").